A Maintained Air Conditioner is a Happy Air Conditioner

 Estes Services knows the importance of maintenance, whether performed on your own or by one of our licensed professionals.
 We offer help with service, maintenance plans, and emergency HVAC repairs whenever the need arises.

 An air conditioner struggling to cool your home can indicate many problems, if left unchecked by a NATE-certified expert.
 Airflow restrictions, low refrigerant levels, and damaged components interfere with your unit’s performance.

-A preventative maintenance plan from Estes Services is your number-one solution to prevent issues from occurring.
+A Maintenance Membership Plan from Estes Services is your number-one solution to prevent issues from occurring.
 However, in between regular maintenance and tune-ups, you can keep your air conditioner running smoothly by performing these three DIY tasks:

 - Filter Maintenance: Check your filter every month, and replace or clean it every 2 to 3 months.
 The filter keeps your indoor air quality healthy, and it helps your cooling system perform efficiently by reducing the number of particulates circulating throughout the unit and ductwork.
 A dirty or clogged filter will reduce airflow, causing your air conditioner to work harder to deliver ideal temperatures throughout your home.

 - Remove Debris: Your exterior unit holds the most important component of your air conditioner, the AC compressor.
 Although the outside equipment is designed to withstand all sorts of inclement weather, it can become damaged if the unit isn’t checked regularly.